 Cameron and Corbyn face live TV audiences

-on the BBC on Sunday, British Prime Minister David Cameron also called on the UK to vote "remain."
+In a televised appearance on the BBC on Sunday, British Prime Minister David Cameron also called on the UK to vote "remain."

 "If we do leave we are walking out the door, we are quitting," Cameron urged.
 "I don't think Britain at the end is a quitter.
 I think we stay and fight.
 That is what we should do."